apeltzer/docker-eager/README.md

 ```
 ### Usage

-The tool expects a `data` directory holding the input data / an output directory and a directory holding **one** tar file of the gatk.
+The tool expects a `data` directory holding the input data / an output directory.

 ```
 $ ls -l ~/data/